 Meet our newest Board members!

-Thank you to all members who participated in the process of nominating and electing our new Board members.
+Thank you to all members who participated in the process of nominating our new Board members.
 Your engagement was crucial in identifying committed and brilliant feminists who will play a vital role in AWID’s governance, provide organizational oversight, and help guide our strategic direction.

 We would also like to express our appreciation for the contributions of our departing Board members who have served AWID over the past several years.

 Nidhi Goyal and Diakhoumba Gassama helped oversee the implementation of our current strategic plan and AWID’s transition to co-leadership.
 They supported our navigation through our recent leadership transition and contributed to deepening our Board learning and development.